Koudela/eArc-eventTree/README.md

 Each event tree maps to a directory tree.
 Each directory maps to an event observer.
-A class which implements the interface `eArc\eventTree\Interfaces\EventListener` and which corresponding class file lives in such an observer directory gets attached to the observer.
+A class which implements the interface `eArc\eventTree\Interfaces\EventListenerInterface` and which corresponding class file lives in such an observer directory gets attached to the observer.

 Events travel from the root of the event tree to its leafs.